Contract Structure and Risk Aversion in Longevity Risk Transfers: Numerical Analysis

 Forecasting future survival probabilities involves projecting the mortality improvement factor, $\kappa_h$.
 We model $\kappa_h$ as a random walk following an ARIMA(0,1,0) process:

 where $\sigma_{\kappa}$ is the standard deviation of the error terms, and $\varepsilon_h$ are independent standard normal distributed error terms.

-The APCI model is calibrated to UK uni-sex death rates sourced from the Human Mortality Database\footnote{Source: \url{https://www.mortality.org/}.}, using one-age, one-year death rates for ages 20 to 100 and years 1956 to 2020.
+The APCI model is calibrated to U.K. uni-sex death rates sourced from the Human Mortality Database\footnote{Source: \url{https://www.mortality.org/}.}, using one-age, one-year death rates for ages 20 to 100 and years 1956 to 2020.
 The model parameters in Equation \eqref{eq:apci} are estimated via maximum likelihood \citep{richards2019stochastic}.
 Subsequently, the ARIMA(0,1,0) model \eqref{eq:kappa} is fitted to the estimated mortality improvement parameters.
-After estimating the model, the estimated future survival probabilities under the physical measure are obtained by standard simulation practice.
-For the sake of completeness, we provide a brief summary of the simulation process in Appendix~\ref{sec:forecasting}.
+After estimating the model, the estimated future survival probabilities under the {reference measure} are obtained by standard simulation practice. {After estimation, we forward-simulate $K$ paths of the mortality-improvement factor via \eqref{eq:kappa} and, for each path, map them through the APCI observation equation \eqref{eq:apci} to obtain simulated death rates $m_{x,h}$.
+Cohort survival probabilities then follow from the standard exponential link between integrated death rates and survival (e.g., $_{t-s}p_{x+s}\approx \exp\{-\sum_{\mu=0}^{t-s} m_{x+s+\mu,\,s+\mu}\}$), and Monte Carlo averages across the $K$ paths yield the forecasts $_{t-s}\hat p_{x+s}$ under the reference measure. }